 Overuse, underuse, or acute injury can cause adhesion in:

 It is like having sticky glue in the muscles, causing a reduction in the range of motion and flexibility.

 Tissue tightness that restricts movement or pulls the body out of alignment.
 This will cause an individual to favor the side of the body that is not hurting.
-An example is individuals with low back pain or sciatica will lean to one side.
-However, now they are overusing that hip creating a set up for more injuries.
+For example, individuals with low back pain or sciatica will lean to one side.
+However, they are overusing that hip, creating a setup for more injuries.

-Myofascial chains include the front/anterior, and back/posterior chain.
+Myofascial chains include the front/anterior and back/posterior chains.
 The back connects the following structures:

 Force can be transmitted along the chain between the lat, the lumbar fascia, and the glute max.
 For example, tight lats can limit shoulder motion and cause impingement.

-A chiropractor can use a variety of examination and treatment techniques for myofascial pain.
-A chiropractor trained in differential diagnosis is especially helpful if the pain is felt in one place, but the actual root cause is in another area, specifically going along the myofascial chain.
+A chiropractor can use various examination and treatment techniques for myofascial pain.
+A chiropractor trained in the differential diagnosis is especially helpful if the pain is felt in one place.
+Still, the actual root cause is in another area, specifically going along the myofascial chain.
 Treatments can include:

 Individuals initially think this is normal, especially if continuing to work out or engage in strenuous movements while the muscles are healing.
-This pain is not normal and could be a sign that the body is experiencing myofascial pain syndrome.
-Myofascial pain can lead to chronic pain and can cause an individual’s quality of life to decline.
+This pain is not normal and could signify that the body is experiencing myofascial pain syndrome.
+Myofascial pain can lead to chronic pain and cause an individual’s quality of life to decline.
 Fortunately, chiropractic manipulation can help with instability relieving low back pain symptoms and improving lumbar function.

-The information herein on "Myofascial Chains, Body Instability, and Chiropractic Manipulation" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Myofascial Chains, Body Instability, and Chiropractic Manipulation" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.